DimitryZH/online-boutique-modernization/e-commerce-observability-platform/observability/README.md

 - Recording rules are managed in Grafana Cloud (Mimir) rather than locally in the Helm chart — maintain them from Grafana Cloud.
 - Alloy agents auto-update configuration from Grafana Cloud.
-- Watch Grafana Cloud free-tier limits for metrics/log retention.
+- Watch Grafana Cloud limits for metrics/log retention.
 - Consider enabling OpenCost when you need per-namespace or per-workload cost visibility.

 ---